-Located in the Indian Ocean, off the east coast of Africa, Seychelles is a group of 115 islands where you will find the most transparent and turquoise water, white-sand beaches, takamaka palms, granite boulders and a lot of birds, tortoises and vegetation.
+Located in the Indian Ocean, off the east coast of Africa, Seychelles is a group of 115 islands where you will find the most transparent and turquoise water, white-sand beaches, takamaka palms, granite boulders, and a lot of birds, tortoises, and vegetation.
 And also delicious local creole food!

-I have never felt an intense desire to visit Seychelles, well known as a world-class honeymoon destination.
+We’ve never felt an intense desire to visit Seychelles, well known as a world-class honeymoon destination.
 We were looking for a destination for our Christmas and New Year’s holiday, and when we found a good flight deal for this destination, we thought, why not going!
 But to be clear, only if you’ve found a great flight deal, it doesn’t mean Seychelles is going to be a cheap destination!

 Here are some things to know before visiting Seychelles and some tips on how to visit the islands, keeping your costs as low as possible with a little pre-planning.

 We got this question a lot, before and after our holiday.
 I found the Seychellois very friendly, relaxed, and happy, always ready to help and give some tips.
 As anywhere else in this world, you should avoid going out in the dark, not carry large sums of money with you and always be vigilant.
 We have been on secluded beaches, in the mountains, and we had a very safe feeling on all islands.

 There are stray dogs that roam free on the beaches and the streets.
 They are used to people and friendly, so don’t be afraid of them.

 There are three official languages spoken here: Creole, French, and English.
 Most Seychellois speak all three.

 The currency is Seychelles Rupees(SCR), 1€ = 16SCR, 1$ = 14SCR; however, the Euro and USD are widely accepted.
 The main bank is Barclays, and there are plentiful ATMs.